 Common elements across these tales include her green attire, mournful demeanor, and restless wandering, often accompanied by soft crying or whispers.

 The legend, first documented in local oral traditions around 1800, gained traction in the 19th century, with Victorian antiquarians like James Paterson noting “a spectral lady in green” in his 1860 History of the County of Dumfries.
-The Galloway Ghost moniker emerged in the 20th century, reflecting the region’s haunted heritage.
+The Galloway Ghost name appeared in the 20th century, reflecting the region’s haunted heritage.

 Notable Sightings and Encounters

-The Green Lady’s sightings span over two centuries, with accounts from castle caretakers, visitors, and locals.
+The Green Lady’s sightings cover over two centuries, with accounts from castle caretakers, visitors, and locals.
 Below is a comprehensive table of reported encounters, compiled from historical records, visitor logs, and modern testimonies:

 July 15, 1850: Thomas Murray’s Encounter